The Centre for Business Law and Practice

 Our research centre is a leading research centre with expertise in corporate and financial law; contract, commercial and consumer law; competition law, regulation and tax; and international trade law.

-Centre for Business Law and Practice
+School of Law - Centre for Business Law and Practice

 Established in 1996, the Centre for Business Law and Practice (CBLP) is an internationally recognised, leading business law research centre.
 The Centre’s particular, unique feature is the breadth and diversity of the research expertise of its members.
 The Centre aims to address matters of contemporary concern in business law and regulation using pluralistic perspectives that mix disciplinary and inter-disciplinary approaches.
 It strives for high quality research outputs that have a broader societal impact.